jmodares/UB-ANC-Emulator/README.md

     | bash
 ```

-The build process may take sometime.
-After the build finished, a new directory **emulator** has been provided which has everything needed to run the emulator.
+The build process takes some time.
+After the build is finished, you will have a new directory **~/ub-anc/emulator/** that has everything needed to run the emulator.

-> You need to logout and login again to run the emulator properly.
+> IMPORTANT: You need to log out and log in again before you can run the emulator properly.

 ## Configuration
-UB-ANC Emulator uses **objects** directory to recognizes agents (drones) in the system.
-Every directory in the **objects** directory represents an emulated agent (drone).
-The naming format is **mav_xxx**, where xxx shows the ID, in the range **001 - 250**.
-In each **mav_xxx** directory there are three main files:
+The UB-ANC Emulator uses the **objects** directory to recognize agents (drones) in the system.
+Every sub-directory in the **objects** directory represents an emulated agent.
+These sub-directories are named with the format **mav_xxx**, where *mav* stands for *micro air vehicle* and *xxx* denotes the MAV ID in the range **001 - 250**.
+There are three important files in each **mav_xxx** directory:

-* **agent**
-  * The mission executable
+* **agent:** The mission executable

-* **arducopter**
-  * The firmware executable emulating the flight controller
+* **arducopter:** The firmware executable emulating the flight controller

-* **copter.parm**
-  * The default parameters used in firmware
+* **copter.parm:** The default parameters used in the firmware

-This can be done by running `setup_objects.sh n`, where `n` is the number of agents in the network.
+Together, the above three files define the agent.

+In many cases, you will want all of the agents to operate with the same mission executable, firmware executable, and firmware parameters.
+We have created the script `build_objects.sh` to help with this.
+By running `build_objects.sh n`, where `n` is the number of agents you wish to emulate, the sub-directories **mav_001**, **mav_002**, ..., **mav_n** will be created in the **objects** directory and populated with all three default files from the **mav** directory.
+For instance, the following will create 10 replicas of the drone that is defined in the **mav** directory:

 ```
 cd ~/ub-anc/emulator
 ./setup_objects.sh 10
 ```

-To setup the **objects** directory, the script uses all three default files from **mav** directory in **emulator**.
-By default the agent executable is the [follower](https://github.com/jmodares/follower) mission.
-To build and test different mission, you need to use [UB-ANC Agent](https://github.com/jmodares/UB-ANC-Agent), and put it in the **mav** directory.
+By default, the agent executable is the [follower](https://github.com/jmodares/follower) mission.
+To build and test your own missions, we recommend starting from the [UB-ANC Agent](https://github.com/jmodares/UB-ANC-Agent) template mission.
+After compiling the UB-ANC Agent mission (or any other mission), you simply put the resulting executable file in the emulator's **mav** directory, run the `build_objects.sh` script, and then run the **emulator**.

 ## Run
-To run the emulator, use `start_emulator.sh`.
-It first starts all firmwares, waits for emulator to connect to all firmwares, and then starts all corresponding agents so that they can connect to the emulator.
+To run the emulator, use the script `start_emulator.sh`.
+This script starts all of the agents' firmwares, waits for the emulator to connect to all of the firmwares, and then starts all of the corresponding agents so that they can connect to the emulator.

 ```
 cd ~/ub-anc/emulator
 ./start_emulator.sh
 ```

-Note that you can not start the mission until you receive the following messages from drones, which will appear in the [Vehicle Messages](https://docs.qgroundcontrol.com/en/toolbar/toolbar.html) window in QGroundControl:
+Note that you cannot start the mission until you receive the following messages from the drones (which are accessible by clicking on the [Vehicle Messages](https://docs.qgroundcontrol.com/en/toolbar/toolbar.html) status icon in QGroundControl):

 ```
 [XXX] Info: EKF2 IMU0 is using GPS
 [XXX] Info: EKF2 IMU1 is using GPS
 ```
+> IMPORTANT: For more details on running the follower mission [click here](https://github.com/jmodares/follower)

+## Advanced users
-All options that are available to [QGroundControl](https://dev.qgroundcontrol.com/en/command_line_options.html) and [ns-3](https://www.nsnam.org/docs/tutorial/html/tweaking.html) are also available in the emulator, and you can set them in the script in *start_emulator* function.
-You can also utilize the logging capabilities of [ns-3](https://www.nsnam.org/docs/manual/html/logging.html).
-As you can see in the *start_emulator* function, the emulator starts with **AODV** routing protocol when it runs in console mode.
-You can change or add more options if you need, especially you can change *RxGain, Reception gain (dB)*, or modulation and data rate, and see their effects during the mission.
+All options that are available in [QGroundControl](https://dev.qgroundcontrol.com/en/command_line_options.html) and [ns-3](https://www.nsnam.org/docs/tutorial/html/tweaking.html) are also available in the emulator.
+These can be set in the *start_emulator* function in `start_emulator.sh`.

+You can utilize the logging capabilities of [ns-3](https://www.nsnam.org/docs/manual/html/logging.html).

-You can also run the emulator in console mode (without GUI):
+You can also run the emulator without the GUI:

 ```
 cd ~/ub-anc/emulator
 ./start_emulator.sh -c
 ```

-This is useful when the GUI is not available or not needed.
-To visualize the agents (drones) when emulator runs in console mode, you need to install [QGroundControl](http://qgroundcontrol.com/downloads) and connect to the agents' corresponding ports.
+By default, the emulator is configured to start with the **AODV** routing protocol when it runs in console mode (see the *start_emulator* function in `start_emulator.sh`).
+You can change or add more options if you need to, e.g., *RxGain, Reception gain (dB)* and see their effect on the mission.

-> It should be noted that port **10 * i + 5760** can be used to connect to agent (drone) **i**.
+> IMPORTANT: Port **10 * i + 5760** can be used to connect to agent (drone) **i**.

 ## Docker
 There is a public Docker image with UB-ANC Emulator installed which can be loaded and used.
 First you need to install [Docker](https://docs.docker.com/engine/installation), and setup its [privilege access](https://docs.docker.com/engine/installation/linux/linux-postinstall/).
 You can also build the Docker image locally: